splunk/ponydocs/INSTALL.md

 * Admins
 	* Folks who can add, remove, and move Employees and Editors to the different product docteam groups

-Finally, PonyDocs requires you to have [Short URLs](https://www.mediawiki.org/wiki/Manual:Short_URL) enabled, and this INSTALL document assumes that your wiki URLs match your MediaWiki docroot - which is not a MW best-practice.
+PonyDocs requires you to have [Short URLs](https://www.mediawiki.org/wiki/Manual:Short_URL) enabled.

+This INSTALL document assumes that your wiki URLs match your MediaWiki docroot - which is not a MW best-practice.
 However it should be easy to modify the example configurations here to support a more standard MW URL structure.

 Quick Install Instructions